nasreekar/RobertHalf_JavaTest/README.md

-This is the solution for the shortest time taken between two stations question
+Solution for the **quickest route** between any two given stations.

 The scenario
 ============

-Given an abstract set of train stations (as given below) with predefined routes and travel times, "What is the quickest route between any two given stations?”
+Given an abstract set of train stations (as given below) with predefined routes and travel times, "The quickest route between any two given stations is ..”

 Train stations and travel times
 * A to B takes 3 minutes